4-aminobutyrate transaminase: Cellular and metabolic role

 The primary role of GABA-T is to break down GABA as part of the GABA-Shunt.
 In the next step of the shunt, the semialdehyde produced by GABA-T will be oxidized to succinic acid by succinate-semialdehyde dehydrogenase, resulting in succinate.
 This succinate will then enter mitochondrion and become part of the citric acid cycle.
-The critic acid cycle can then produce 2-oxoglutarate, which can be used to make glutamate, which can in turn be made into GABA, continuing the cycle.
+The critic acid cycle can then produce 2-oxoglutarate (α-Ketoglutaric acid aka alpha ketoglutarate), which can be used to make glutamate, which can in turn be converted back into GABA, continuing the cycle.

 GABA is a very important neurotransmitter in animal brains, and a low concentration of GABA in mammalian brains has been linked to several neurological disorders, including Alzheimer's disease and Parkinson's disease.
 Because GABA-T degrades GABA, the inhibition of this enzyme has been the target of many medical studies.
 The goal of these studies is to find a way to inhibit GABA-T activity, which would reduce the rate that GABA and 2-oxoglutarate are converted to semialdehyde and L-glutamate, thus raising GABA concentration in the brain.
 There is also a genetic disorder in humans which can lead to a deficiency in GABA-T. This can lead to developmental impairment or mortality in extreme cases.

 In plants, GABA can be produced as a stress response.
 Plants also use GABA to for internal signaling and for interactions with other organisms near the plant.
 In all of these intra-plant pathways, GABA-T will take on the role of degrading GABA.
 It has also been demonstrated that the succinate produced in the GABA shunt makes up a significant proportion of the succinate needed by the mitochondrion.

-In fungi, the breakdown of GABA in the GABA shunt is key in ensuring maintaining a high level of activity in the critic acid cycle.
+In fungi, the breakdown of GABA in the GABA shunt is key in ensuring a high level of activity in the critic acid cycle.
 There is also experimental evidence that the breakdown of GABA by GABA-T plays a role in managing oxidative stress in fungi.